stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 when that damnable fishy odour again waxed dominant.
 Had the wind suddenly changed eastward, so that it blew in from the sea and over the town?
 It must have, I concluded, since I now began to hear shocking guttural murmurs from that hitherto silent direction.
-There was another sound, too&mdash;a kind of wholesale, colossal flopping or pattering which somehow called up images of the most detestable sort.
+There was another sound, too--a kind of wholesale, colossal flopping or pattering which somehow called up images of the most detestable sort.
 It made me think illogically of that unpleasantly undulating column on the far-off Ipswich road.

-  And then both stench and sounds grew stronger, so that I paused shivering and grateful for the cut&rsquo;s protection.
+  And then both stench and sounds grew stronger, so that I paused shivering and grateful for the cut's protection.
 It was here, I recalled, that the Rowley road drew so close to the old railway before crossing westward and diverging.
 Something was coming along that road, and I must lie low till its passage and vanishment in the distance.
-Thank heaven these creatures employed no dogs for tracking&mdash;though perhaps that would have been impossible amidst the omnipresent regional odour.
+Thank heaven these creatures employed no dogs for tracking--though perhaps that would have been impossible amidst the omnipresent regional odour.
 Crouched in the bushes of that sandy cleft I felt reasonably safe, even though I knew the searchers would have to cross the track in front of me not much more than a hundred yards away.
 I would be able to see them, but they could not, except by a